smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Playing Audio Indications/index.md

 # Playing Audio Indications
 As of library v.@![iOS]6.1!@ @![android, javaSE, javaEE]4.7!@ and SDL Core v.5.0+, you can pass an uploaded audio file's name to @![iOS]`SDLTTSChunk`!@ @![android, javaSE, javaEE]`TTSChunk`!@, allowing any API that takes a text-to-speech parameter to pass and play your audio file.
-This can be used, for example, to play a distinctive audio chime that lets the user know that an action has occurred.
-A sports app for example, could use this to notify the user of a score update alongside an `Alert` request.
+For example, this can be used to play a distinctive audio chime that lets the user know that an action has occurred.
+A sports app could use this to notify the user of a score update alongside an `Alert` request.

 ## Uploading the Audio File
 The first step is to make sure the audio file is available on the remote system.
 To upload the file use the @![iOS]`SDLFileManager`!@ @![android, javaSE, javaEE]`FileManager`!@.